pkozuchowski/Apex-Opensource-Library/docs/callout.md

 # Callout Framework
 Callout class is a building block for constructing outbound integrations, where each callout should go through similar flow.

-Consider following example - we are creating integration with Acme APIs, which consist of X different endpoints:
+Consider an example of integration with external webservices where a few endpoints are used:
 - searching orders
 - fetching order details
 - creating new order
-- fetching customer details
-- etc

-All calls to Acme APIs should have streamlined workflow - callouts should be authorized, logged with appropriate logging level, retried in specific cases.
+All calls to the API should have streamlined workflow - callouts should be authorized, logged with appropriate logging level, retried on timeout.
-To build this configuration, we could derive new class from Callout class and configure it as follows:
+To implement this configuration, we could derive a new class from Callout class and configure it as follows:
 ```apex
 public class AcmeApiCallout extends Callout {
     private AcmeAPIAuthHandler authorizationHandler = new AcmeAPIAuthHandler();